 It is essential to understand the ministry of the Holy Spirit in order to fully appreciate the importance of Bible translation.

-God the Father works through the Holy Spirit to minister in each and every human language, communicating his truth in order to transforming the hearts of God’s people.
+God the Father works through the Holy Spirit to minister in each and every human language, communicating His truth in order to transform the hearts of God’s people.

 It follows that the Holy Spirit is the power of the triune God ministering in our hearts through translation.

 In this first article, we’ll look at three aspects of the Holy Spirit’s ministry, focusing on language and the Scriptures.
 In the second part, we’ll look at the events of Pentecost and the continuing work of the Spirit in the languages of the nations.